Anthony-GG/event-forecaster/README.md

 ## Mockup:
-<h3>The following images shows the web application's appearance and functionality:</h3>
+<h3>The following image shows the web application's appearance and functionality:</h3>

 <img src="./assets/images/event-forecaster-main.png" width="1200px" alt="home menu of webpage with Cleveland as the selected city showing 4 upcoming events on the left and the weather for August 16th on the right">